cobbler/koan/docs/installing-virtual-guests.rst

 Installing virtual guests
 *************************

-The main feature of koan is contact the cobbler server, learn about a configuration from Cobbler, and make that virtualized installation happen.
+The main feature of Koan is contact the cobbler server, learn about a configuration from Cobbler, and make that virtualized installation happen.
 One other feature is [KoanDoesReinstall reinstallation of existing systems] but perhaps the more important one is how to do virtualized installs.

-Koan is its own seperate tool, a seperate package from cobbler, that is designed for use with a remote cobbler server.
+Koan is its own separate tool, a separate package from cobbler, that is designed for use with a remote cobbler server.
 (The same folks that work on cobbler work on koan and it's available from the same repositories)

 .. code-block:: shell

     yum install koan

-It is a very small tool and generally does not always need to be updated when cobbler is updated, but keeping koan updated ensures you have all the latest features available.
-In general, the major release numbers of Cobbler and koan should match, but it's not so important if the minor release numbers don't match.
+It is a very small tool and generally does not always need to be updated when cobbler is updated, but keeping Koan updated ensures you have all the latest features available.
+In general, the major release numbers of Cobbler and Koan should match, but it's not so important if the minor release numbers don't match.

 Example of installing a VM using a profile virtually